How to Sell Private Label Cosmetics in 6 Steps

 - Amazon Best Sellers list: Amazon’s Best Sellers list can be narrowed down into any product category or subcategory so you can see what cosmetics are most popular and get a feel for the current competition.

-- Amazon Movers and Shakers: This list shows products that are experiencing sudden growth or popularity, which is helpful for spotting trends.
+- Amazon Movers and Shakers: This list shows products experiencing sudden growth or popularity, which helps spot trends.

 - Visiting boutiques and other retailers: See what other retailers are featuring in-store and even check the packaging to get ideas for potential suppliers.
 Keep in mind, the most popular brick-and-mortar places for women to buy cosmetics include drugstores, mass merchandisers, and department stores, so it’s a good idea to check out those spots.